Conor Murray: 2010–2015

-2016–2021
+2016–2025

 Murray signed a new three-year contract with Munster and the IRFU in January 2016.
 On 24 September 2016, Murray scored two tries in Munster's 28–14 win against Edinburgh.
 On 6 May 2017, Murray made his return from the injury he sustained during the 2017 Six Nations when he came off the bench in Munster's 2016–17 Pro12 fixture against Connacht.
 On 10 May 2017, Murray won the Rugby Players Ireland Players' Player of the Year Award, becoming the third Munster player in a row to win the accolade after CJ Stander (2016) and Paul O'Connell (2015).
 On 27 May 2017, Murray won his 100th cap for Munster when he started against Scarlets in the 2017 Pro12 Grand Final, which the Welsh side won 46–22.

 Murray won the Rugby Writers of Ireland Player of the Year award in October 2017.
 Murray scored Munster's first try in their 20–19 win against Toulon in the quarter-finals of the 2017–18 European Rugby Champions Cup on 31 March 2018.
 He scored a try and a 65th minute 57-metre penalty to earn Munster a 19–17 away win against Cheetahs on 13 April 2018, a win that secured a home quarter-final for the province in the league play-offs.
 Murray was nominated for the Rugby Players Ireland Players' Player of the Year award, an accolade he'd won the previous season, when the nominees were announced in April 2018.

 Murray signed a contract extension with Munster and the IRFU in September 2018.
-Having missed the opening stages on the 2018–19 season due to a neck injury, including the 2018 Autumn Tests, Murray made his return from injury during Munster's Pro14 round 9 fixture against Italian side Zebre, featuring off the bench and replacing Neil Cronin in the second-half of the provinces 32–7 away win.
+Having missed the opening stages on the 2018–19 season due to a neck injury, including the 2018 Autumn Tests, Murray made his return from injury during Munster's Pro14 round 9 fixture against Italian side Zebre, featuring off the bench and replacing Neil Cronin in the second half of the provinces 32–7 away win.
 Murray won his 50th Champions Cup cap in Munster's 9–7 victory against Exeter Chiefs during round 6 of the 2018–19 tournament on 19 January 2019, a result that ensured Munster advanced to a record 18th Champions Cup quarter-final.

 Murray earned his 150th cap for Munster in their 24–20 home defeat against provincial rivals Connacht in round 3 of the Pro14 Rainbow Cup on 14 May 2021.
 He signed a contract extension with Munster and the IRFU in December 2021, a deal that will see Murray remain with his home province until at least July 2024.
+He started in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.

+In February 2025, he announced he would be leaving Munster at the end of the season to pursue an opportunity abroad following the conclusion of the 2024–25 season.
+In September 2025, he announced his retirement from professional rugby.